 Prompt access.
 All articles are available on the internet to all users immediately upon publication.

 Free of charge.
 Since the journal is funded by the state, its publication model is free of charge for readers.

 Creative Commons license.
 The journal content is licensed with CC BY-NC “Attribution-NonCommercial” Creative Commons license.

 Call for papers.
-In 2017 there comes the speical issue of "Psychology in Russia: State of the Art" — "Psychology of sexual and gender identity
+Special issue of "Psychology in Russia: State of the Art" — "Education and Human Development"